sisap-challenges/sisap-challenges.github.io/2026/index.md

 - Container specifications: 8 virtual CPUs, 24 GB of RAM, the dataset will be mounted read-only into the container.
 - Wall clock time for the entire task: 8 hours.
 - Dataset: NQ (Natural questions) dataset (from BEIR, https://github.com/beir-cellar/beir) embedded with SPLADE-v3, around 2.68M documents with 30,522 (sparse) dimensions.
 File: `nq.h5`.
+- The task is split up into two separate phases: an index preprocessing phase in which the dataset is presented, and a search phase in which queries are presented.
 - Similarity is measured by the dot product.
 - The goal is to compute for each query the k=30 nearest neighbors.
 - Operating point: Fastest search time that achieves an average recall (defined as the fraction of true closest returned) of at least 0.9.